aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 ## Function `buy_in_pending_inactive_shares`

-Buy shares into the pending_inactive pool on behalf of delegator <code>shareholder</code> who redeemed <code>coins_amount</code> from the active pool to schedule it for unlocking.
-If delegator's pending withdrawal exists and has been inactivated, execute it firstly to ensure there is always only one withdrawal request.
+Buy shares into the pending_inactive pool on behalf of delegator <code>shareholder</code> who<br/> redeemed <code>coins_amount</code> from the active pool to schedule it for unlocking.<br/> If delegator&apos;s pending withdrawal exists and has been inactivated, execute it firstly<br/> to ensure there is always only one withdrawal request.

 <pre><code>fun buy_in_pending_inactive_shares(pool: &amp;mut delegation_pool::DelegationPool, shareholder: address, coins_amount: u64): u128<br/></code></pre>